odroe/otp/README.md

-# NOTP
+# ootp

-NOTP (Node.js One-Time Password) is a zero-dependency, object-oriented, TypeScript support, and the generated one-time passwords are fully compliant with HOTP (HMAC-based One-time Password) and TOTP (Time-based One-time Password). 🚀It's easy to use!
+OOTP (Open One-Time Password) is a zero-dependency, object-oriented, TypeScript support, and the generated one-time passwords are fully compliant with HOTP (HMAC-based One-time Password) and TOTP (Time-based One-time Password). 🚀It's easy to use!

 ## Introduction

-The one-time password produced by NOTP(Node.js One-Time Password) is fully compliant with HOTP(HMAC-based One-time Password) and TOTP(Time-based One-time Password).
+The one-time password produced by ootp(Node.js One-Time Password) is fully compliant with HOTP(HMAC-based One-time Password) and TOTP(Time-based One-time Password).
 You can use Google Authenticator, Microsoft Authenticator or other Authenticator To verify!

 ## Features